OH OMBRE, VANE, "Oh Vain Shades," Quartet (After Dante)

 Download THE COMPLETE PURGATORY SONATAS IN ONE VOLUME

 |Go to Second Purgatory Sonata

 LA TURBA CHE RIMASE LI

 The title of this piece comes, like four other compositions of the Festival, from the second Canto of Dante's Purgatorio.
 Dante and Virgil see the Ship of Souls arrive from Earth, with its Captain (L'UCCEL DIVINO) and more than a hundred spirit-passengers (E PIU DI CENTO SPIRTI) singing a hymn; these he blesses and they fling themselves down on the shore of Purgatory (LA TURBA CHE RIMASE LI).
 Dante recognizes his composer friend Casella among the dead, but, though he tries three times, he cannot physically embrace him.
 Remarking on the immaterial bodies of the spirits in Purgatory he cries

 Oh shades, in all but outward aspect, vain!

 Oh ombre, vane fuor che ne l'aspetto!

-This piece is dedicated to Cathleen Yaklich.
+This piece is dedicated to my friend Cathleen Yaklich.